An1onegit/Projet_transverse/README.md

-# 🎮 Bear's Fishing Empire
+# 🎮 This Bear is Fishing

 ## 📖 Project Overview
-Welcome to our **Bear's Fishing Empire** project! 🎉 This project was developed as part of a school assignment to create a fun and interactive 2D game using **Python**.
+Welcome to our **This Bear is Fishing** project!
+This project was developed as part of a school assignment to create a fun and interactive 2D game using **Python**.
 The game features physics mechanics and engaging graphics to deliver an entertaining experience for players.

 ## 🚀 Features
 - 🌀 Realistic 2D physics for immersive gameplay